The Maze (1953 film)

 The Maze is a 1953 3-D horror film starring Richard Carlson, Veronica Hurst and Hillary Brooke.
 It was directed by William Cameron Menzies and distributed by Allied Artists Pictures.
 It was to be the second 3-D film designed and directed by William Cameron Menzies, known for his very "dimensional" style (e.g. many shots focused in layers).
 It was his final film as production designer and director.

 Plot

-A Scotsman, Gerald MacTeam (Richard Carlson), abruptly breaks off his engagement to pretty Kitty (Veronica Hurst) after receiving word of his uncle's death.
+A Scotsman, Gerald MacTeam (Richard Carlson), abruptly breaks off his engagement to beautiful Kitty (Veronica Hurst) after receiving word of his uncle's death.
 He inherits a mysterious castle in the Scottish highlands and moves there to live with the castle servants.
 Kitty refuses to accept the broken engagement and travels there with her aunt (Katherine Emery).
 When they arrive, they discover Gerald has suddenly aged and his manner has changed significantly.